RohSiHyun/PiMsimulation/README.md

 ## Introduction

 This repository is for simulating PiM using Gem5 -the process simulator- and Ramulator -the memory simulator.
 PiM model simulated in this repository is quite simple.
-It receives the address, and increase the value stored in the given address by 1.
+It receives the address, and increases the value stored in the given address by 1.

 ## Environment